Real Estate Staging Association® Announces RESA Connect 2025 In Atlanta: A Day Of Education And Influencer Celebration Featuring Local Talent

 Registration and Additional Information

-For more information on RESA Connect, including ticket options, sponsorship opportunities, and the event schedule, please visit RESA Connect's official website or contact Shell
+For more information on RESA Connect, including ticket options, sponsorship opportunities, and the event schedule, please visit RESA Connect's official website – – or contact Shell Brodnax, CEO, at ... or 209-623-5809 .

 Legal Disclaimer: